Hennessy Bottle Catalogue (last updated: Nov 10, 2024)

 (series with emblem in front of the name Hennessy, mainly Asian market (around 1970s):

-Series with emblem above the name Hennessy, mainly Asian market (around 1970-80s):
+Series with emblem above the name Hennessy, produced mainly, but not exclusive, for the Asian market (around 1970-80s):

 VSOP Reserve, black and gold labels: